 Year two builds on the foundations established in year one and extends them further.
 You will explore more complex physiology, pathophysiology and pharmacology and how it applies to the perioperative environment.

 You will extend your knowledge base and experience by being exposed to more complex cases and procedures.
 You will develop your ability to care for patients across a diverse age range from infants to the aging individual.
 You will also explore the role of the ODP in obstetrics.

 You will develop your problem solving skills and ability to work as a multi-professional team in emergency situations and how to tackle the more common emergency situations.

 Knowledge will be developed and underpinned by appropriate national and local guidelines and policies.
 You will develop the skills needed to explore and find information and how to evaluate and critique information and evidence.

-Developing on inter-professional education gained in year 1 and 2 you will have an opportunity to develop a topic or area of interest with colleagues from other professions where you will be able to engage with students in the School and / or beyond to develop understanding of leadership, management and resilience when working within a multi-professional team.
+Developing on inter-professional education gained in years one and two you will have an opportunity to develop a topic or area of interest with colleagues from other professions where you will be able to engage with students in the School and / or beyond to develop understanding of leadership, management and resilience when working within a multi-professional team.

 The programme has been designed to focus on the integrated relationship between all the subjects and topics with a key focus on application of theory to practice of Operating Department Practice in all modules.

 Due to the practical nature of Operating Department Practice, the programme has been structured with 60% of the programme time in clinical practice placements over the 3 years, to enable the integration of theory to clinical practice.
 You are required to complete a minimum of 2,400 hours in clinical placements over the three years.
 You will record your practice hours in your practice assessment document for each placement.